 The morning of the test, the crew suited up and detected a foul odor in the breathing oxygen, which took about an hour to fix.
 Then the communications system acted up.
 Shouting through the noise, Grissom vented: "How are we going to get to the moon if we can't talk between two or three buildings?"

 With communications problems dragging on, the practice countdown was held.
 Then at 6:31 p.m. came a frightening word from the spacecraft: "Fire."

-Deke Slayton, who oversaw crew selections at NASA and was present for the test, could see white flames in a closed-circuit television monitor pointing towards the spacecraft.
+Deke Slayton, who oversaw crew selections at NASA and was present for the test, could see white flames in a closed-circuit television monitor pointing toward the spacecraft.
 The crew struggled to get out.
 Technicians raced to the scene, trying to fight the fire with extinguishers amid faulty breathing masks.
-[Video: Apollo 1 Remembered – Report from the Archives]

 At last, the door was open, but it was too late.

 A NASA review board found a stray spark (probably from damaged wires near Grissom's couch) started the fire in the pure oxygen environment.
 Fed by flammable features such as nylon netting and foam pads, the blaze quickly spread.
 [Infographic: How the Apollo 1 Fire Happened]

 Further, the hatch door — intended to keep the astronauts and the atmosphere securely inside the spacecraft — turned out to be too tough to open under the unfortunate circumstances.
 The astronauts had struggled in vain to open the door during the fire, but the pressure inside the spacecraft sealed the door and made it impossible to open.